AidanCachia/honeypot-commands/llm-honeypot/prompt-and-behaviour.md

 # LLM Honeypot Prompt and Behaviour Rules

-This file documents the commands used to inspect the prompt and behaviour rules used by the LLM-based honeypot.
-These rules controlled how the LLM was instructed to respond during simulated SSH terminal sessions.
+This file documents the prompt and behaviour rules used by the LLM-based honeypot.
+These rules were defined inside `honeypot.py` and controlled how the LLM responded during simulated SSH terminal sessions.

 ## 1. Locating the Prompt Function